jcoupon/euclid_phz_testing/README.md

 # euclid_phz_testing

-This repositiory contains set of tools to run and analyse Euclid photo-z data challenges.
+This repositiory contains a set of tools to run and analyse Euclid photo-z data challenges.

 ## photoz_metrics.py